 Mississippi College, affiliated with the Mississippi Baptist Convention, is a private, co-educational, Christian university of liberal arts and sciences.
 Founded in 1826, Mississippi College is the second-oldest Baptist-affiliated college in the United States and the oldest college in Mississippi.
-With 3,242 undergraduate, 1,465 graduate and 352 law students, Mississippi College is the largest private university in the state.
-The College offers more than 80 undergraduate areas of study, 16 graduate degrees, and doctorates in jurisprudence, educational leadership, and professional counseling.
+With 3,145 undergraduate, 1,532 graduate and 393 law students, Mississippi College is the largest private university in the state.
+The College offers 83 undergraduate areas of study, 16 graduate degrees, and doctorates in jurisprudence, educational leadership, and professional counseling.

 Mississippi College's main campus in Clinton sits on more than 80 acres.
 Noteworthy buildings at Mississippi College include Provine Chapel, Alumni Hall, Nelson Hall, A.E.
 Wood Coliseum, Lowrey Hall, Leland Speed Library, Cockroft Hall, B.C.
 Rogers Student Center, and Robinson-Hale Stadium.
-In addition, Mississippi College's 12 residence halls house more than 1,900 students.
+In addition, Mississippi College's 13 residence halls house more than 1,900 students.